Wall crossing for K-moduli spaces of plane curves: The first wall crossing

 Next we show that $\psi$ is an isomorphism between Artin stacks.
 By Theorem \ref{thm:firstwallbefore} it is clear that $\psi$ is birational.
 Since $\overline{\cP}^\K_{d, c_1+\epsilon}$ is normal, by Zariski's Main Theorem it suffices to show the above morphism is finite.
 To do so we use \cite[Proposition 6.4]{alper}.
 To use Alper's result, we must check that the morphism on the level of good moduli spaces is finite, and that the morphism $\psi$ is representable, separated, quasi-finite, and sends closed points to closed points.

 First, we note that the good moduli spaces are isomorphic since GIT-polystability and K-polystability coincide by the above argument and Theorem \ref{thm:firstwallps}.
 In particular, we also see that the morphism $\psi$ sends closed points to closed points, as the closed points are the same.
-Next, we check that $\psi$ is separated.
-To see this, we note that we must check that two families in $[\widehat{\calU}^{\rm ss}/ \PGL(3)]$ which agree over the general fiber, and have the same image in $\overline{\cP}^\K_{d,c_1 + \epsilon}$ also degenerate to the same closed fiber in $[\widehat{\calU}^{\rm ss} / \PGL(3)]$.
-Since we know that the closed points are the same and $\oP^\K_{d,c_1 + \epsilon}$ is separated, the two closed fibers must agree in $[\widehat{\calU}^{\rm ss} / \PGL(3)]$ and so we see that $\psi$ is separated.
+Hence it suffices to show that $\psi$ is representable, separated, and quasi-finite.